 To deliver on the designated Targets and achieve the three Goals, the IHO Secretariat and the two IHO Committees – the Hydrographic Services and Standards Committee (HSSC) and the Inter-Regional Coordination Committee (IRCC) – will deliver and pursue the respective Work programmes, using the following means:

-Standardization
+Standardization;

-Coordination & Cooperation
+Coordination & Cooperation;

-Capacity Building
+Capacity Building; and

-Communication
+Communication.

-The advancement of the IHO Strategic Plan is only possible through the participation of MS at the working group and committee levels, and by the support and direction provided by the IHO Secretariat.
+The advancement of the IHO Strategic Plan is only possible through the participation of MS at the working group and committee levels, and by the support and directions provided by the IHO Secretariat, all supported by the IHO Budget, funded by the Member States.

 The Strategic Plan is not a comprehensive description of the activity of IHO, which is fully described in its Work Programme.